Black mudfish

 The waikaka or black mudfish (Neochanna diversus) is a fish of the family Galaxiidae, found only in swamps and wetlands in the northern half of the North Island of New Zealand, from Kaitaia in the north to the Mōkau River in the south.

 Taxonomy

 Neochanna diversus was described by Gerald Stokell in 1949.
-The holotype was collected from Kaitaia, New Zealand by C.W.
-Devonshire, and is housed at Canterbury Museum in Christchurch.
+The holotype was collected from Kaitaia, New Zealand, by C. W. Devonshire and is kept in Canterbury Museum in Christchurch.

 N. diversus differs from brown mudfish, N. apoda, in its "conical teeth in the jaws, the lower number of rays and the higher proportion of branched rays in the dorsal and anal fins, the shorter mouth and greater convexity of the profile of the snout."

 Description

 N. diversus is a blackish-grey galaxiid fish up to 12 cm long.

 Ecology

 When water levels and dissolved oxygen content in water fall, N. diversus can aestivate in the ground.